slu4coder/The-Minimal-64-Home-Computer/README.md

 # The-Minimal-64-Home-Computer
-Here is my take on 80's home computer magic: My design of a "dream home computer", the Minimal 64.
-To me its the most computer from the least logic or the shortest way from TTL to Space Invaders.
+Here is my take on 80's home computer magic: The Minimal 64!
+To me, its the most computer from the least logic or the shortest way from TTL to Space Invaders.
 Have fun!

 ● Simple 'Von-Neumann' architecture, 8-bit data bus, 16-bit address bus